AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 - One possibility to solve this problem is break it into multiple sub-problems, i.e., select a specific backpack from a set and then try to insert all the items.
 Then, select another backpack and try to insert the remaining items.
 However, what's the order by which the backpacks should be selected?
 Sort them descending order by their capacities?
 Will this approach work well every time?
 No, because after inserting an item into the backpack we cannot take it back until the end of the decoding process.

 - What if we invert the problem?
 Pick a single item and try to place it across multiple backpacks.
 Then, take another item and repeat the process.
 In this case, what would be the sequence by which we would select the items?
 Start by the items with the highest cost?
 Will this approach work well every time?
 No. Given the fact that we cannot remove the item from the backpack.
-The item selection and its placement, into a specific backpack, must be done in a way that "we know" what items are remaining and the state of the backpacks.
+The item selection and its placement, into a specific backpack, must be done in a way that "we know" the remaining items that still need to be placed and the state of the backpacks.

 - While the items are independent from each other their placement is not.
 Placing an item at a specific backpack **can and will** affect the way by which other items are be placed.